frenchpresssscoffee-blip/Discord-Bulk-Message-Deleter/README.md

 Discord Deleter
-A web-based tool for bulk managing and deleting your Discord messages across servers and DMs.
+A web-based tool for bulk managing and deleting your Discord messages across servers and Dm.

 Live site:https://discorddeleter.lovable.app/